jayeayala/project2/README.md

 # Getting Started
 - Git Clone https://github.com/jayeayala/project2.git
-- Ensure that you have Mircosoft Edge installed.
+- Ensure that you have Microsoft Edge installed.
 - UiPath Studio and UiPath Orchestrator need to be installed.
 - Open Main.xaml and hit debug to start consumer automation.
 ---